 A Learning Content Management System is a multi-purpose platform that allows administrators to create, host, schedule, manage and track online training activities for their employees.
 Today we will reveal the top 10 LCMS available for you to train your employees with.

 EdApp is a mobile-first workplace training solution that offers microlearning and spaced repetition learning techniques that are guaranteed to improve retention amongst your employees.

-EdApp also has a powerful authoring tool that is so easy to use, meaning anyone can create interactive and effective courses without any coding/design knowledge.
-Be sure to utilize its gamification features in your courses, as they are great ways to promote engagement from your workforce.
-But doesn’t stop there, as EdApp has a uniquely large amount of built-in features that are free for you use, which includes everything from a completely free, editable course library, where you’ll find hundreds of ready-made courses to customize and deploy to your teams within minutes.
+This LMS platform also has a SCORM compliant authoring tool that is so easy to use, meaning anyone can create interactive and effective elearning courses without any coding/design knowledge.
+Be sure to utilize its quizzes and gamification features in your courses, as they are great ways to promote engagement from your workforce.
+But doesn’t stop there, as EdApp m learning has a uniquely large amount of built-in features that are free for you use, which includes everything from a completely free, editable course library, where you’ll find hundreds of ready-made coursewares to customize and deploy to your teams within minutes.

 Train your teams using the best learning content management system

 No credit card required.

 Itacit’s learning management system content is not as vast as some other platforms out there.
 For example, it lacks a world-class editable library (or any content library).
 What Itacit does offer, however, is a basic learning management system that supports SCORM 1.2, SCORM 2004, AICC PowerPoint, HTML, audio, video, and PDF.

 With this corporate e learning solution, trainers can create elearning authoring content with a drag and drop content editor.
 Users can also set up learning paths for students.
 Itacit is particularly useful for content creators who are focused on compliance and training.